-- Witnesses will be present only while being questioned, but not during deliberations. - The Investigator(s), Complainant, Complainant's Adviser, Respondent, and Respondent's Adviser will be present during the entire hearing process, but not during deliberations. - The Decision-maker(s) will deliberate in closed session to determine whether the Respondent is responsible, not responsible, or insufficient information to make a determination for the Policy violation(s) in question.
+- Witnesses will be present only while being questioned, but not during deliberations. - The Investigator(s), Complainant, Complainant's Adviser, Respondent, and Respondent's Adviser will be present during the entire hearing process, but not during deliberations. - The Decision-maker(s) will deliberate in closed session to determine whether the Respondent is responsible or not responsible for the Policy violation(s) in question.
 The preponderance of the evidence standard of proof is used. - If the Respondent is found responsible, the Decision Maker may ask the EOO/DSO representative to contribute pertinent information in the sanction assessment stage.
 Pertinent information may include past violations, if any, and academic progress.
 The EOO/DSO representative may also be interviewed by the Decision Maker if there is any particular knowledge to be given that may assist the Decision Maker in assessing a sanction or selecting a special condition. - When there is a finding of responsibility on one or more of the allegations, the Decision Maker may then consider any previously submitted Party impact statements in determining appropriate sanction(s). - The Decision Maker will ensure that each of the Parties has an opportunity to review any impact statement submitted by the other Party(ies).
-The Decision Maker may at their discretion consider the statements, but they are not binding. - The Decision Maker will determine the appropriate sanction(s). - The Decision Maker will then prepare a written deliberation statement which will include any impact statements, if appropriate, and deliver it to the Title IX Coordinator.
-The Deliberation Statement details the determination, rationale, the evidence used in support of its determination, the evidence disregarded, credibility assessments, and any sanctions. - The Decision Maker has ten (10) business days to deliberate and submit their report to the Title IX Coordinator or designee, unless the Title IX Coordinator or designee grants an extension.
-If an extension is granted, the Title IX Coordinator or designee will notify the Parties.
+The Decision Maker may at their discretion consider the statements, but they are not binding. - The Decision Maker will determine the appropriate sanction(s). - The Decision Maker will then prepare a written deliberation statement and deliver it to the Title IX Coordinator, detailing the determination, rationale, the evidence used in support of its determination, the evidence disregarded, credibility assessments, and any sanctions. - This report must be submitted to the Title IX Coordinator within two (2) business days of the end of deliberations (not including the date of deliberations), unless the Title IX Coordinator grants an extension.
+If an extension is granted, the Title IX Coordinator will notify the Parties.